MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation.md

 ![Full collection evaluation graph example 1](media/full-collection-evaluation-graph-1.png)

-Not all collections are always evaluated during a full evaluation.
+A full evaluation doesn't always evaluate all collections.
 The collection evaluation graph only continues to evaluate dependent collections if an update occurs to the corresponding referenced collection.
-In the following example, the installation of DNS on the existing server makes it a member of the **DNS Servers** collection, but because there was no update to its limiting **All Member Servers** collection, this evaluation doesn't evaluate the **DNS Servers** collection.
+In the following example, installing DNS on the existing server makes it a member of the **DNS Servers** collection, but because there's no update to its limiting **All Member Servers** collection, the full evaluation doesn't evaluate the **DNS Servers** collection.
 The next incremental evaluation cycle will evaluate the **DNS Servers** collection, because it's an incremental collection.

 ![Full collection evaluation graph example 2](media/full-collection-evaluation-graph-2.png)